naragurgel/workout_prescription/README.md

 ## Scope

-In order to define a prioritized list of user stories for an minimal viable product based on the project goals, some scope reduction was performed to focus on the essential features within the available skill set.
+In order to define a prioritized list of user stories for a minimal viable product based on the project goals, some scope reduction was performed to focus on the essential features within the available skill set.
 The main objective was to deliver a basic but functional version of the workout website.
 The prioritized user stories include functionalities such as viewing a list of exercises and workouts, creating new workouts, and searching for workouts by name.
 Additionally, the ability to create exercises and search for exercises by name were included.
 These core features were deemed essential to provide users with a basic experience of browsing on the workouts, while allowing the admin to manage exercises list.

 ## Agile Tool